Riding the Trend or Protecting Profits | TotalEnergies SE (TTE)

-TotalEnergies SE (NYSE:TTE) went up by 0.51% from its latest closing price compared to the recent 1-year high of $65.05.
-The company’s stock price has collected 0.36% of gains in the last five trading sessions.
+TotalEnergies SE (NYSE:TTE) went down by -0.45% from its latest closing price compared to the recent 1-year high of $65.05.
+The company’s stock price has collected 0.54% of gains in the last five trading sessions.

 Is It Worth Investing in TotalEnergies SE (NYSE :TTE) Right Now?